2550-engineering/gullmarstrand-mvp/README.md

     ```
     The API will be available at `http://localhost:8000`.
 You can access the interactive API documentation (Swagger UI) at `http://localhost:8000/docs`.

+    **Note:** The application is now configured to automatically manage the database file within the `backend` directory.
+This ensures that the database is always found, regardless of the directory from which the server is run.

 ### Running Backend Tests

 1. Navigate to the backend directory: